 Mitchell recorded clashes with Aborigines on the Darling in 1835 and the Murray in 1836.

-Aboriginal inhabitants of the junction of the Darling and Murray Rivers had a series of battles with Europeans driving sheep and cattle to Adelaide severe casualties.
+Aboriginal inhabitants of the junction of the Darling and Murray Rivers had a series of battles with Europeans driving sheep and cattle to Adelaide between 1839 and 1841.
+These clashes ended after a bloody punitive expedition from Adelaide inflicted severe casualties.

 Throughout parts of the Darling River valley the conflict got so intense by the 1850s that many stations were actually abandoned.
-However, increases in the price of meat and steep rises in the price of wool raised the incentive for Europeans to retake the Darling and by 1859 this had largely heen achieved.
+However, increases in the price of meat and steep rises in the price of wool raised the incentive for Europeans to retake the Darling and by 1859 this had largely been achieved.